alex-sheen/backgammon-1/README.md

 # Backgammon (CMSC 15100 Final Project)
-Typed/Racket backgammon program with support for undoing moves and storing/loading games through serialization (converts structured data into a linear string representation and back).
-Makes ample use of recursion and linked lists, as well as structs.
-Developed in two styles: "original" and "classic" (as pictured below).
+Typed/Racket multiplayer backgammon program with support for undoing moves and storing/loading games through serialization—converts structured data into linear string representations and back.
+Makes ample use of recursion and linked lists.
+Developed in two styles, **Original** and **Classic**, as pictured below.

 ## Original
 ![Initial game, Original style](project3/initial.png)